DemonicallyInpired/Music-Analysis-System/README.md

 - RAM: 2 GB or higher

 Software:-
-- Windows 7 or more.
+- Windows 7 or better.
 - Python 3.8 (or higher)
 - Tensorflow 2.4
 - Librosa